sdr-enthusiasts/docker-planefence/README-discord-alerts.md

 ## Configure Planefence

-- If you haven't already save thed token from the first step into your `.env` file be sure to do that.
+- If you haven't already save the token from the first step into your `.env` file be sure to do that.

 - We also need to tell Planefence what Server and Channel to send to.
 Open the Preferences of your Discord client and go to the "Advanced" page (towards the bottom).
 Enable "Developer Mode"